Allen County Public Library: Timeline

 1895 – Library opened in City Hall on January 28 with 3,606 volumes.

 1898 – Library Board purchased the Brackenridge Home at Wayne Street and Webster Street for $14,000.

 1904 – Carnegie-funded library building opened.

 1923 – Service to county residents began.
 Fort Wayne Public Library became Public Library of Fort Wayne and Allen County.

 1944 – Main Library expansion began with purchase of Hollywood Building on Washington Boulevard to house administrative offices.

 1952 – Young Adult Department opened in basement of main library, the first such department in the country.

 1968 – 173500 sqft building at Wayne and Webster Streets was dedicated August 21, 1968.

 1977 – Construction of the new addition to the Main Library began.

 1980 – Public Library of Fort Wayne and Allen County officially became Allen County Public Library by an act of the state legislature on January 1.

 1985 – Estimated 5,500 people ate 2,731 pizzas during the system's 90th birthday celebration.

 1997 – Library Board and staff began system-wide space needs analysis for all library facilities.

 2001 – Allen County taxpayers approved bond financing of the $84 million library expansion project.

 2007 – Renovation and expansion of Main Library nears completion.
 Grand opening was held on January 27, 2007, with Randall T. Shepard, Chief Justice of the Indiana Supreme Court, among the speakers.

 2022 - The library eliminates fines for children 17 and younger.

 Genealogy

 The Fred J. Reynolds Historical Genealogy Department, located in the Main Library, is the largest public genealogy department in North America, home to more than 350,000 printed volumes and 513,000 items of microfilm and microfiche.
 Only the Family History Library in Salt Lake City, a private institution, is larger.
+Many books in the genealogy collection are also available for borrowing through the Internet Archive.
 Allen County Public Library is also a partner of WeRelate, a collaborative online genealogy database currently providing access to over one million records and two million person pages.
 The website also provides the largest documented place wiki available.